South Korea reveals its first 3,000-ton class homegrown submarine capable of carrying ballistic missiles on August 13, 2021. (South Korea’s Navy)

-Meanwhile, North Korea was thought to be preparing to hold a military parade as early as Thursday to celebrate its regime’s founding, with the defense minister here saying he would closely monitor any signs of unusual activity there.
+Meanwhile, North Korea was seen as preparing to hold a military parade as early as Thursday to celebrate its regime’s founding, with the defense minister here saying he would closely monitor any signs of unusual activity there.

 North Korea could show off its latest weapons at the parade, following a precedent in October last year when it unveiled an improved SLBM, making a thaw in inter-Korean ties harder.

 In late July, the two Koreas reconnected hotlines.
 But they failed to pick up the momentum needed to improve their ties as North Korea returned to ramping up tension.
 Pyongyang warned that Seoul and Washington would face a more serious security crisis as a result of their annual August drills.